acousticly/lavamark/README.md

 # Lavamark
 Lavaplayer server benchmarker.
 How many lavaplayer tracks can your server handle playing at once?
+All credit goes to @freyacodes.
+All I did was fix the incorrect playlist.
 ## Usage:
 ```
 java -jar lavamark-1.0.jar